MausTec/edge-o-matic-3000/README.md

 NoGasm WiFi and NG+ devices both support a Websocket connection and a Web UI.
 The current Web UI can be accessed at [nogasm-ui.maustec.io](http://nogasm-ui.maustec.io).
 The source code is at [github.com/maustec/nogasm-ui](https://github.com/maustec/nogasm-ui).

+## WebSocket API

+Documentation for the WebSocket API can be found in [doc/WebSocket.md](doc/WebSocket.md).

 ## Configuration

 If you have hardware already, please see `examples/config.json` or your own `config.json` file